joseotaviorf/oh-my-pi/dags/for_rent/dw_rent_listing_flow/dw_rent_listing_flow.md

 ### Outputs

-This pipeline produces the following output table in DW:
+This pipeline produces the following output table in DW, partitioned by `country_code`:

 - `fact_house_listing_flows`